 The macro read is cleaner than it has been in months.
 With oil sliding as Iran risk recedes, inflation sensitivity is softening at the margin, even if the next print or two runs hot before cooling.
 Jobless claims holding near 207,000 reinforces the soft-landing framing, supporting margin durability across cyclicals and consumer names.

 Corporate tape carries the narrative this week.
 UnitedHealth reports Tuesday into lowered bars, where capital return commentary will matter more than the print.
 RTX leans on defense modernization demand, with guidance the swing factor.
 Intuitive Surgical enters earnings off a confirmed bounce at long-term support.
 ServiceNow, beaten up in the AI-disruption rotation, reports Wednesday with room to reset sentiment.
 Traders are watching retail sales and early software and industrial results for confirmation that earnings quality justifies the breakout.
-Featured: You’ve Got to See This Pattern Before 2025 Picks Up… (Ad)
+Featured: A trading plan built hours before the opening bell (Ad)

 | Technology | |